Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-                SELECT a.ORDER_CUSTOMER_PK, a.ORDER_PK, a.CUSTOMER_PK, a.START_DATE, a.END_DATE, a.EFFECTIVE_FROM, a.LOAD_DATETIME, a.SOURCE
+                SELECT a.ORDER_CUSTOMER_HK, a.ORDER_HK, a.CUSTOMER_HK, a.START_DATE, a.END_DATE, a.EFFECTIVE_FROM, a.LOAD_DATETIME, a.SOURCE
                 FROM DBTVAULT.TEST.STG_ORDER_CUSTOMER AS a
-                WHERE a.ORDER_PK IS NOT NULL
+                WHERE a.ORDER_HK IS NOT NULL
-                AND a.CUSTOMER_PK IS NOT NULL
+                AND a.CUSTOMER_HK IS NOT NULL
         ),

         records_to_insert AS (
-                SELECT i.ORDER_CUSTOMER_PK, i.ORDER_PK, i.CUSTOMER_PK, i.START_DATE, i.END_DATE, i.EFFECTIVE_FROM, i.LOAD_DATETIME, i.SOURCE
+                SELECT i.ORDER_CUSTOMER_HK, i.ORDER_HK, i.CUSTOMER_HK, i.START_DATE, i.END_DATE, i.EFFECTIVE_FROM, i.LOAD_DATETIME, i.SOURCE
                 FROM source_data AS i
         )